Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 Set to unquoted string to overwrite default batch file name

 ### _async_
+⚠️ Use at your own risk.
+This will significantly speed up your runtime, but it may also produce unexpected results.
+This uses most of your computer's resources, so you likely won't be able to do anything else until all the outputs are generated.
 Set to `1` or `Y` to run TFLs asynchronously (at the same time).
-This will significantly speed up your runtime, but it may also produce unexpected results.

 ### _debug_
 Set to `1` or `Y` if you want to preserve all datasets, variables, and log text created by the macro for debugging purposes.